Trendletter by Fashionoffice September 2017

 Selected Fashionoffice's SHORT MESSAGES from the temporarily published FashionFeeds (items can be found at the magazine's permanent, chronological archive on fashion.at/mobile).

-7 Sept 2017 - #Music 'Where Are We' ft Marie Davidson by Not Waving (out now)
+10 Sept 2017 - #Music 'How We Got By' ft James Blake by Mount Kimbie, album 'Love What Survives' (out now)

+9 Sept 2017 - ParisModesTV from New York Fashion Week: Tory Burch SS2018, catwalk and interview